 |

-objective of our business is to provide a high quality and reliable service for our customers.
-Whether it involves
+our business is to provide a high quality and reliable service for our customers.
+Whether it involves a simple

-a simple project that you want to accomplish or working with government agencies to enable you to accomplish your goal or
+project that you want to accomplish, or working with government agencies to enable you to accomplish your goal or handle a

-handle a problem, our backgrounds and many years of experience can help.
+problem, our backgrounds and many years of experience will help.

 Our Consulting Business

-Kendrick has thirty years of experience in civil engineering design, land development & planning, project management
+Kendrick's thirty-five years of experience in civil engineering design, land development & planning, project

-background and experience enable us to provide a balanced approach to any problem.
-Problem solving abilities, effective
+and experience enable us to provide a balanced approach to any project.
+Problem solving abilities, effective presentation

+|